benbrown1234/flowbuilderLI/replit.md

 # LinkedIn Audience Visualizer

 ## Overview
 This project is a React-based visualization tool for LinkedIn advertising account structures, designed to offer comprehensive insights into campaign hierarchies, targeting strategies, and remarketing flows.
 It uses LinkedIn Marketing API data via OAuth 2.0 (requires login).
-Key features include an AI-powered chatbot for campaign insights, a CTR performance audit system with ad previews, and a visual campaign planning canvas.
+Key features include a CTR performance audit system with ad previews and a visual campaign planning canvas.
 The tool aims to streamline the analysis and optimization of LinkedIn ad campaigns, providing a clear overview of complex account structures and aiding in strategic decision-making.

 ## User Preferences
 N/A